-A good example of a solid low-end e-bike is the Hyper electric bike we featured in this post.
-It is only less than $600 but it can achieve the 20MPH average top speed of mid-range and high-end e-bikes.
+A good example of a solid low-end e-bike is the Hyper electric bike we featured in this article.
+It costs less than $600 but it can achieve the 20MPH average top speed of mid-range and high-end e-bikes.
 While a bit heavier, it still incorporates a li-ion battery.

 However, it definitely foregoes every tech-y feature you can expect from more expensive e-bikes.
 A lot of users who praise this kind of bike have a tendency to use it for short, daily commutes that take less than an hour.
 If that is your purpose then you will certainly not have to spend thousands of dollars on a highly advanced e-bike just for it.

-Obviously, users of this kind of sophisticated bike tend to choose it because they spend a considerable amount of time riding an e-bike and need these extra features.
+Obviously, users of this kind of sophisticated bikes tend to choose them because they spend a considerable amount of time riding an e-bike and need these extra features.
 Or it could also because they prefer to be as contemporary as possible.